Where Non-Invertible Symmetries End: Twist Defects for Electromagnetic Duality: 4d Maxwell theory

 The action \eqref{eq_review maxwell action} has an ordinary $\mathbb{Z}_2$ symmetry, which acts on the gauge field by charge conjugation $C:~ A\to -A$.
 Furthermore, it has a continuous 1-form global symmetry $U(1)_\text{e}^{(1)}\times U(1)_\text{m}^{(1)}$ generated by the electric current $J_\text{e}$ and the magnetic current $J_\text{m}$ \cite{Gaiotto:2014kfa}.
 Explicitly, the 1-form symmetry currents $J_{\text{e}/\text{m}}$ and their defects $\eta_{\text{e}/\text{m}}$ are defined as follows:

-where $\mathcal{M}_2 \subset \mathcal{M}_4$ is a closed 2d surface in spacetime.
+where $\mathcal{M}_2 \subset \mathcal{M}_4$ is a closed 2d surface in spacetime\footnote{Throughout this paper, we adopt the convention that the current $J$ associated with a continuous $p$-form global symmetry in $d$-dimensional spacetime is a differential $(d-p-1)$-form \cite{Gaiotto:2014kfa}.
+Current conservation in this convention takes the form of $dJ=0$.}.
 They are genuine 2d surface defects in spacetime, and are special examples of the Gukov-Witten defects \cite{Gukov:2006jk,Gukov:2008sn}.
 These defects are topological, which follow from the equation of motion $dJ_\text{e}=0$ and the Bianchi identity $dJ_\text{m}=0$.
 (They are not to be confused with the twist defects discussed below, which are non-genuine 2d conformal surface defects.)

 These two 1-form global symmetries have a mixed 't Hooft anomaly, which we review below.
 Their currents couple to two 2-form background gauge fields, which we denote as $B_\text{e}$ and $B_\text{m}$, respectively.
 The Maxwell action coupled to $B_\text{e}$ and $B_\text{m}$ reads